ShaswatChaurasia/Gym_Members/README.md

 # Gym_Members
-This sql contains data of people subscribed to gym membership
+This sql contains fitness information of data like bmi weight,meal plan and excersice